liferay/liferay-docs/developer/reference/articles/tooling/liferay-workspace/updating-liferay-workspace.markdown

 Liferay Workspace is continuously being updated with new features.
-If you created your workspace a while ago, you may be missing out on some of the latest features that could improve your Liferay development experience.
-Updating your Liferay Workspace is easy; you'll learn how to do it for Gradle and Maven based workspaces next.
+If you created your workspace a while ago, you may be missing out on some of the latest features that could improve your @product@ development experience.
+Updating your Liferay Workspace is easy; you'll learn how to do it for Gradle and Maven-based workspaces next.

 ## Gradle